Hello Snow! How to Photograph Beautiful images in SnowNov 17, 2020

 Creative consideration of aperture is useful during the winter months, especially if you want to capture pretty snow or sparkle snow bokeh.
 Use a large aperture like f2.8 or f3.2.
-This shallower depth of field will result in beautiful snowflake blur while leaving your subject in focus.
+This shallower depth of field will result in a beautiful snowflake blur while leaving your subject in focus.

 The colour of snow can indeed be dependent on the colour of the light in a scene, especially when the sun is shining or during sunrise and sunset.
 Snow in brightly lit scenes will range from cool blue in the shadows to warm tones in the highlights, but snow should be white on overcast days.
 It's easy to accidentally give the snow a yellow, green or magenta tone or tint when post-processing your images.
 Be cognizant of the colour of your snow.
 Tweak your white balance selectively in post-processing, being aware that you may need to adjust the white balance for your subject and the scene differently.